J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Data

 \subsection{Pan-STARRS DR1}

 The Pan-STARRS1 is a 1.8 m optical and near-infrared telescope located on Mount Haleakala, Hawaii.
-The telescope is equipped with the Gigapixel Camera 1 (GPC1), consisting of an array of 60 CCD detectors, each $4\,800$ pixels by side \citep{chambers16}.
+The telescope is equipped with the Gigapixel Camera 1 (GPC1), consisting of an array of 60 CCD detectors, each $4\,800 \times 4\,800$ pixels \citep{chambers16}.

 The 3$\pi$ Steradian Survey (hereafter PS1; \citealt{chambers16}) covers the sky north of declination $\delta = -30^{\circ}$ in four SDSS-like passbands, $griz$, with an additional passband in the near-infrared, $y$.
-The entire filter set spans the range $400 - 1\,000$ nm \citep{tonry12}.
+The entire filter set spans the $400 - 1\,000$ nm range \citep{tonry12}.

 Astrometry and photometry were extracted by the Pan-STARRS1 Image Processing Pipeline \citep{ps1pipe,ps1cal,ps1phot,ps1pix}.
 PS1 photometry features a uniform flux calibration, achieving better than 1\% precision over the sky \citep{ps1cal,chambers16}.
 In single-epoch photometry, PS1 reaches typical 5$\sigma$ depths of 22.0, 21.8, 21.5, 20.9, and 19.7 in $grizy$, respectively \citep{chambers16}.
-The PS1 DR1 occurred in December 2016, and provided a static-sky catalogue, stacked images from the 3$\pi$ Steradian Survey, and other data products \citep{ps1data}.
+The PS1 DR1 occurred in December 2016, and provided a static-sky catalog, stacked images from the 3$\pi$ Steradian Survey, and other data products \citep{ps1data}.

 Because of its large footprint, homogeneous depth, and excellent internal calibration, PS1 photometry provides an ideal reference for the calibration of the $gri$ J-PLUS broad bands.
 The $z-$band photometry from PS1 was reserved to test the calibration procedure.